Water conservation order: New Zealand

+Seven WCOs were passed prior to the Resource Management Act 1991 (RMA) coming into place.
+Since the passing of the RMA, a further nine WCOs have been created.
+Hence, there are currently 16 separate Water Conservation Orders:

 A water conservation order has been proposed for the Hurunui River in the South Island.

 Irrigation New Zealand, the national body representing agricultural irrigators and the irrigation industry, opposes water conservation orders.
 Irrigation NZ considers they no longer have relevance, they lock up the water resource and they may bankrupt the nation.